MicrosoftDocs/azure-dev-docs/articles/ai/gen-ai-concepts-considerations-developers.md

 There is one caveat to this approach: each time you add a call to an LLM in your inference pipeline, you increase the overall latency  (time to respond) and the cost of each interaction with the user.
 As an experienced software developer, you are likely already aware of these kinds of trade-offs that must be made by leadership that affect the budget, performance, and effectiveness of the software system.

+The article [Building advanced Retrieval-Augmented Generation systems](advanced-retrieval-augmented-generation.md) dives deep into specific steps of building an inference pipeline.

-## Other factors influencing completions
+### Other factors influencing completions

+Beyond programmatically modifying the prompt, creating an inference pipeline, and other techniques that will be discussed in [Implementing a Retrieval-Augmented Generation System](simple-retrieval-augmented-generation.md), there are parameters that can be modified when making calls to the Azure OpenAI API.

-If you look at the [Chat end point documentation](https://platform.openai.com/docs/api-reference/chat/create), you can see a list of required and optional parameters to pass that can affect aspects of the completion.
-You can experiement with these in the [Playground](https://platform.openai.com/playground/chat).
+The [Chat end point documentation](https://platform.openai.com/docs/api-reference/chat/create) lists required and optional parameters to pass that can affect various aspects of the completion.
+If you're using an SDK instead, please refer to the SDK documentation for the language of your choice.
+If you want to experiement with the parameters, you can do so in the [Playground](https://platform.openai.com/playground/chat).

 - **Temperature**: control the randomness of the output generated by the model.
 At zero, the model becomes completely deterministic, consistently selecting the most likely next token from its training data.
 At a temperature of 1, the model balances between choosing high probability tokens and introducing randomness into the output.